-There are some very simple and homely examples from everyday life which are “where the rubber meets the road” for me.
-Here are discipline issues where I'm tempted to let the flesh get the upper hand.
-They're not "suffering" but ways that I believe Satan can get a foot in the door, nonetheless.
+Some very simple and homely examples from everyday life are “where the rubber meets the road” for me.
+Here are discipline issues where I’m tempted to let the flesh get the upper hand.
+They’re not “suffering” but ways that I believe Satan can get a foot in the door, nonetheless.
 Maybe you can relate.

 Do you, like me at times, struggle with consistency in any of these areas?
-These first examples are the hardest for me to know when I must deny the flesh, and when it is ok, because sometimes it's fine to do these things, and sometimes they're sin!
+These first examples are the hardest for me to know when I must deny the flesh and when it is ok because sometimes it’s fine to do these things, and sometimes they’re sins!
 Wisdom and discernment must be exercised.
-I will not try to tell you what to do, because I believe God wants us each to listen to His Holy Spirit, and let Him lead, and the answer will be different at various times.
+I will not try to tell you what to do because I believe God wants us to each listen to His Holy Spirit and let Him lead, and the answer will be different at various times.

-Do I get up when my alarm goes off, or fall back asleep for 15 more minutes (maybe hit the snooze button three times)?
-Do I walk past the cupcakes in the bakery counter, and ignore the cookies and chocolate cake on the buffet table or say, "Oh, it's ok to indulge once in awhile"?
-Do I put my feet up after a “hard day,” and watch a feel-good chick-flick, when household tasks are crying out to be completed?
+Do I get out of bed when my alarm goes off or fall back asleep for 15 more minutes (maybe hit the snooze button three times)?
+Do I walk past the cupcakes on the bakery counter, ignore the cookies and chocolate cake on the buffet table, or say, “Oh, it’s ok to indulge once in a while”?
+Do I put my feet up after a “hard day” and watch a feel-good chick-flick when household tasks cry out to be completed and left undone?

-Am I willing to risk experiencing the pain of rejection, embarrassment and shame, by boldly sharing the gospel with others who God puts in my path (including those closely related to me)?
-Perhaps I need to purposely cause some pain to be experienced in order to cause my spiritual muscles to be strengthened?
+Am I willing to risk experiencing the pain of rejection, embarrassment, and shame by boldly sharing the gospel with others who God puts in my path (including those closely related to me)?
+If you can relate, perhaps we need to purposely cause some pain to be experienced, develop self-discipline, and deny our flesh in order to cause our spiritual muscles to be strengthened.

-"The world encourages us to eliminate the bumps in life every and any way we can.
-Smooth sailing, wind at your back all the way, success at every turn--that's the life.
-How does that fit in with denying your flesh?"
+“The world encourages us to eliminate the bumps in life every and any way we can.
+Smooth sailing, wind at your back all the way, success at every turn–that’s really living.
+How does that fit in with denying your flesh?”
 Wendy Gunn

 Romans 12:1-2–“I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God; which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good and acceptable and perfect will of God.